alexandroid000/talks/oulu/talk.md

 . . .

-How to move from attach/detach rules to ensemble distributions?
-Starting to sound like thermodynamics...
+How to control ensemble from individual attach/detach rules?

 Information States of Assembly
 ------------------------------